keboola/developers-docs/extend/custom-science/index.md

 ## Additional information
 Custom science is designed to fullfill direct agreement between enduser and developer.
 However, if you want to offer your code to all KBC customers, you can have your application registered in our KBC App store.
-See the [registration process].
+See the [registration process](/extend/registration/).

 ### Comparison with transformations
 Most transformations can be turned into science application and vice versa with none or very few modifications.
 The KBC interface and the code used in custom science application is highly similar to the one used in transformations.